adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

     linker option `-Wl,-soname=<library soname>`.
   * Executables and shared libraries are not linked against shared libraries which are part of the implementation details of Bazel.
-  * Mechanisms such as `DT_RPATH` are not used in executables and shared libraries by default.
+  * Mechanisms such as `DT_RUNPATH` are not used in executables and shared libraries by default.
 * A library must be exactly one of: shared library, PIC archive, or archive.
 * Targets which are defined to use the toolchain can depend on targets which should not be built with the toolchain.

-## Toolchain system assumptions and limitations
+## Toolchain system assumptions; toolchain limitations
 ### Instruction set, operating system, and compiler.
 * The toolchain is configured for x86-64 and Linux.
 It uses `g++`.
 * The current include directories assume `g++` version 9.
 They can be found